PathwayCommons/guide/_workflows/pathway_enrichment/gsea.md

 ---
-title: Gene Set Enrichment Analysis
+title: Do enrichment
-subtitle: Use the results of a differential expression analysis to identify enriched pathways
+subtitle: Use the results of a differential expression analysis to identify enriched pathways using Gene Set Enrichment Analysis (GSEA)
 date: 2016-04-20
 pdf: gsea_subramanian_pnas_v102_43_2005.pdf
 layout: embedded